Board of Trustees

 Don Barrett

 Graduate of the University of Mississippi and Ole Miss Law School.
 One of two partners of a 15-lawyer law firm called the Barrett Law Office, P.A.
-Involved in numerous high-profile law suits on behalf of clients.
-Awarded the Public Justice Achievement Award by Trial Lawyers for the Public Justice Foundation; provided foundation donation for the University of Mississippi Center for Civil War Research.
-Active with the University of Mississippi Foundation.
+Don was awarded the Public Justice Achievement Award by Trial Lawyers for the Public Justice Foundation.
+He provided the foundation donation for the University of Mississippi Center for Civil War Research and is active with the University of Mississippi Foundation.
+Don joined the Board in 2011.

 Terry Beaty, Jr.

 Graduate Princeton University and Harvard Business School.
-Strategic Advisor and a Senior Portfolio Manager for Brown Advisory, an investment management firm.
+Terry is the Strategic Advisor and Senior Portfolio Manager for Brown Advisory, an investment management firm.
 Prior to joining Brown Advisory, he worked in the investment field for 42 years; co-founded Beaty Haynes & Associates, Inc. and served as an officer (President for the last six) of Davidge & Company.
 He serves on the following: Community Foundation of the National Capital Area, Fort Ticonderoga (Executive Committee), Princeton University History Department (Advisory Board), Montgomery County Historical Society and Decatur House (National Trust for Historic Preservation).
 An enthusiast of the Revolutionary War, he lives in an historic (circa 1700) home that is now on the National Register of Historic Places and was originally a tavern and stagecoach stop.
+He joined the Board in 2017.

 Hon.
 John Culberson

-JD, South Texas College of Law; BA, Southern Methodist University.
+BA from Southern Methodist University; JD, South Texas College of Law.
 John represented Houston’s District 7 in the United States Congress from 2001-2019.
 He served on the House Appropriations Committee for 16 years chairing two subcommittees: Commerce, Justice and Science; and Military Construction and Veterans Affairs.
-John was a leading advocate in Congress for the preservation of America’s battlefields and historic ships, (such as the Battleship USS Texas, and the CSS Hunley).
-In late 2019, NASA Administrator Jim Bridenstine recognized John’s success in lifting NASA funding to near-record levels by presenting him with NASA’s highest honor, the Distinguished Public Service Medal.
-In early 2020, John was nominated by The White House to serve on the National Space Council’s Users’ Advisory Group to advise the President and Vice President on the future of America’s space program.
-In 2019, John joined the law firm of Clark, Hill and Strasburger, (with offices in Washington, D.C. and Houston), where he advises primarily aerospace, health care, cyber and energy clients on state and federal governmental matters.
-Also, in 2019, John was appointed to the Board of Trustees of the Ocean Exploration Trust, and the American Battlefield Trust Board of Trustees.
+He was a leading advocate in Congress for the preservation of America’s battlefields and historic ships, such as the Battleship USS Texas and the CSS Hunley.
+He was awarded with NASA’s highest honor, the Distinguished Public Service Medal, in 2019.
+He serves on the National Space Council’s Users’ Advisory Group to advise the President and Vice President on the future of America’s space program.
+In 2019, he joined the law firm of Clark, Hill and Strasburger (with offices in Washington, D.C. and Houston), where he advises primarily aerospace, health care, cyber and energy clients on state and federal governmental matters.
+He joined the Board in 2019.

 Thomas P. Hand